 A full list of all Access Performances can be found here.

 The Festival and King's Theatres aim to be accessible to all and we are committed to making your visit to our theatres as comfortable and enjoyable as possible.
-All of our Front of House staff undergo disability awareness training and will be pleased to assist you should you require any information or help.
+All of our Front of House staff undergo disability awareness training and Dementia Friend Training and will be pleased to assist you should you require any information or help.
 If you need any further information, wish to make any comments or suggestions, or would like to let us know how we can help you in any way, please feel free to contact our Duty Manager on 0131 662 1112.

 ARRIVING AT THE FESTIVAL THEATRE

 If you are arriving by car please note that there are double yellow lines on Nicolson Street directly outside the theatre.
 As it is a main traffic route there is no parking at restricted times from 8.00am to 9.15am and from 4.30pm to 6.00pm.
 There are single yellow lines and Pay and Display spaces on nearby side streets.

 Access from the road to the front of the theatre is up six steps with one handrail or up a pavement ramp.
 Level access is also available at the side entrance to the Café if required.